Best Noom Alternatives for Smarter, Kinder Weight Loss in 2026

 Why it’s different:

 Hoot is built for real life — the parent juggling work, the busy professional, the mindful eater trying to stay consistent.
-It’s not a diet; it’s a clarity tool that helps you eat with awareness and ease.
+It represents the future of calorie tracking, moving from manual labor to AI-guided coaching.

 Try Hoot: www.hootfitness.com